 In addition to these problems, Chihuahuas are prone to bladder and kidney stones.
 You’ll know if your dog as a kidney or bladder stone if your see blood in its urine or if it is only urinating small amounts at a time.

-Since they are so small, Chihuahuas need little exercise – regular play indoors is more than enough to keep it fit and healthy, but a walk won’t do this breed any harm.
+Since they are so small, Chihuahuas need very little exercise.
+In general, regular play indoors can be more than enough to keep a Chihuahua fit and healthy, but a daily walk certainly won’t do this breed any harm either.
 If you’ve got a small space, like an apartment, this pooch is the perfect pet for you.
+The space won’t seem quite so small to this tiny pup.

 Even though this is primarily an indoor dog, it’s still a good idea to get outdoors with your pooch.
 Let them get outside and enjoy the fresh air, and explore the world outside your house.
-As well, it’s a great chance for your Chihuahua to socialize with other dogs and people.
+It’s also a great chance for your Chihuahua to socialize with other dogs and people (which is always important to any dog’s wellbeing).

 The Chihuahua is devoted to its owners and as such, it needs a lot of attention.